TheineAddict/Null-Expected/src/data/posts/a-test.md

 ---
-title: "A test, a test!e"
+title: "A test, a test"
 excerpt: "A compelling summary of your post that will appear on the blog listing page and in search results.
 Keep it under 160 characters for best SEO."
 tags: ["qa-processes", "featured"]  # Required: qa-processes, quality-mindset, career-advice, industry-trends, tools-tech, case-studies.
 Add "featured" for homepage.
 author: "Jane Smith"